Deep learning approach for identification of HII regions during reionization in 21-cm observations -- III. image recovery: Introduction

 \section{Introduction}

 The 21-cm signal from the Epoch of Reionization (EoR) provides a unique window into the early Universe, revealing the processes of cosmic structure formation and the distribution of ionizing sources that transitioned the intergalactic medium (IGM) of our Universe from an initial cold and neutral to a final hot and ionized state \citep[e.g.][]{zaldarriaga200421,furlanetto2006cosmology,Pritchard201221cmCentury}.
-Several ongoing radio experiments, such as Low-frequency Array \citep[LOFAR; e.g.][]{Mertens2020ImprovedLOFAR,Ghara2020ConstrainingObservations}, Murchison Widefield Array \citep[MWA; e.g.][]{tingay13,Trott2020DeepObservations} and Hydrogen Epoch of Reionization Array \citep[HERA; e.g.][]{HERA2022UpperPhaseIcontraints,HERA2023Improved}.
+Several ongoing radio experiments, such as the Low-frequency Array \citep[LOFAR; e.g.][]{Mertens2020ImprovedLOFAR,Ghara2020ConstrainingObservations}, Murchison Widefield Array \citep[MWA; e.g.][]{tingay13,Trott2020DeepObservations} and Hydrogen Epoch of Reionization Array \citep[HERA; e.g.][]{HERA2022UpperPhaseIcontraints,HERA2023Improved} aim to observe this transition in our Universe.
 The upcoming Square Kilometre Array\footnote{\url{https://www.skao.int/en}} Low-Frequency\footnote{\url{https://www.skao.int/en/explore/telescopes/ska-low}} component (SKA-Low) is expected to enhance our ability to observe this signal significantly, offering unprecedented sensitivity and spatial resolution \citep[e.g.][]{Koopmans2015TheArray}.
 However, extracting meaningful information from these observations presents substantial challenges, primarily due to the overwhelming foreground contamination and the inherent non-Gaussianity of the 21-cm signal.